TRENDING ON ONEINDIA

 As you usher in the New Year, it is time to look at where you stand financially and take a relook at your financial portfolio for 2018.
 Just setting financial goals may not be enough, it is also important to make smart financial decisions that will help your money grow and multiply in the long run.
 Though it may feel overwhelming to figure things out, it is not difficult to build good financial health.
 Just go that extra mile and plan ahead to ring in the New Year on a happy and successful note.
 In this article, we tell you how you can save more money and increase your wealth in 7 easy ways.

-2. Use your credit card to save and earn more: If you do not already own one, we suggest that you apply for a credit card because it will help you save more money.
+- Use your credit card to save and earn more: If you do not already own one, we suggest that you apply for a credit card because it will help you save more money, You can apply it here.
 Yes!
 Contrary to popular belief, if you use your credit card right, you can earn a lot of freebies.
-You can opt for cash back credit cards and earn cash rewards, use your signup bonus, get free hotel stays and complimentary flight tickets, and a host of other freebies.
-In fact, many credit cards have tie-ups with supermarket chains and you can actually get a discount on groceries.
+You can opt for cashback credit cards and earn cash rewards, use your signup bonus, get free hotel stays and complimentary flight tickets, and a host of other freebies.
+In fact, many credit cards have tie ups with supermarket chains and you can actually get a discount on groceries.
 All this will help you save money in the long run.

-6. Review all your investments: Before the end of the year, make sure you take a look at all the investments that you have made and see how they are performing.
-If some of your investments are not doing well due to market fluctuations, pull them out and reinvest in better-performing holdings.
+- Review all your investments: Before the end of the year, make sure you take a look at all the investments that you have made and see how they are performing.
+If some of your investments are not doing well due to market fluctuations, pull them out and reinvest in better performing holdings.
 The trick is to have a balance between high-risk investments and safe investments.

 Managing your money is the key to becoming successful financially.
 How much you earn does not matter as much as how much you spend.
 Living paycheck to paycheck is a big no and it will only lead to financial stress.
 So be smart, stick to your budget, make meaningful investments and pay off debt.